Here’s to Strong and Resilient Women! On International Women’s Day: May We Know Them, Be Them and Raise Them.

 Confrontation seems to be the order of the day in our culture.
 And it is not something that I am necessarily against as in attempting to right wrongs and speaking out for what is right against what is wrong.

 But, it is not always in the loudest cacophony of confrontation that the biggest inroads in a child’s life may be necessarily made.

-Sometimes, it is in the day in and day out modeling of women to their families of what is important as they strive to do their best to keep body and soul together and not just for themselves, but for their children that the greatest impact ensues in the life of children.
+Sometimes, it is in the day in and day out modeling of women to their families of what is important as they strive to do their best to keep body and soul together and not just for themselves, but for their children, that the greatest impact ensues in the life of children.

-I had such a mother that stove to do those very things for her three children as a single mom in the 1950’s.
-It was not easy for her or for us, but she made it look as if the struggle was worth it….and it was, for it forged within my brothers and I a sense of personal responsibility, the willingness to strive for the best and the motivation to overcome what life held in store.
+I had such a mother that strove to do those very things for her three children as a single mom in the 1950’s.
+It was not easy for her or for us, but she made it look as if the struggle was worth it….and it was, for it forged within my brothers and myself a sense of personal responsibility, the willingness to strive for the best and the motivation to overcome what life held in store.

 Achievement sometimes passes in our culture for the sum total of a person’s life; and yet, perhaps in the final analysis, it will not be the curriculum vitae that defines our success in life, but the smaller or wider circle of lives that were touched in positive and loving ways by us; the ones that we helped become better people and who, in the process, helped us to know ourselves better.

 Ms. Woodson’s book called, “Coming on Home Soon’‘ has illuminated two women between its pages that define these qualities of which I am speaking.
 It is wonderful at depicting the feelings that are part of family life in a world at war; in this case the art also in tandem with the beautiful narrative, evokes the feelings of sadness, waiting, missing and hoping for a return to normalcy and most of all, for the people who can make it so.